threestuff/ffm/journal.markdown

 ---
 layout: page
 title: Journal
+permalink: /journal/
 ---

-# Feel free to use this as a space to journal
+### Feel free to use this space to write your daily journal entries.

+<p>This tool creates a dated journal entry you can copy for your own records or notes.</p>

 <html lang="en">
   <head>